algolia/algoliasearch-client-scala/README.md

   * **none**: No specific processing is done when a query does not return any results (default behavior).
  * **minWordSizefor1Typo**: The minimum number of characters in a query word to accept one typo in this word.<br/>Defaults to 4.
  * **minWordSizefor2Typos**: The minimum number of characters in a query word to accept two typos in this word.<br/>Defaults to 8.
- * **typoTolerance**: This option allows you to control the number of typos in the result set:
+ * **typoTolerance**: This option allows you to control the number of typos allowed in the result set:
   * **true**: The typo tolerance is enabled and all matching hits are retrieved (default behavior).
   * **false**: The typo tolerance is disabled.
-For example, if one result matches without typos, then all results with typos will be hidden.
+All results with typos will be hidden.
   * **min**: Only keep results with the minimum number of typos.
+For example, if one result matches without typos, then all results with typos will be hidden.
   * **strict**: Hits matching with 2 typos are not retrieved if there are some matching without typos.
-This option is useful if you want to avoid false positives as much as possible.
  * **allowTyposOnNumericTokens**: If set to false, disables typo tolerance on numeric tokens (numbers).
 Defaults to true.
  * **ignorePlural**: If set to true, plural won't be considered as a typo.
-For example, car and cars will be considered as equals.
+For example, car and cars, or foot and feet will be considered as equivalent.
 Defaults to false.
  * **disableTypoToleranceOnAttributes** List of attributes on which you want to disable typo tolerance (must be a subset of the `attributesToIndex` index setting).
 Attributes are separated with a comma such as `"name,address"`.
 You can also use JSON string array encoding such as `encodeURIComponent("[\"name\",\"address\"]")`.
 By default, this list is empty.
  * **restrictSearchableAttributes** List of attributes you want to use for textual search (must be a subset of the `attributesToIndex` index setting).
 Attributes are separated with a comma such as `"name,address"`.
 You can also use JSON string array encoding such as `encodeURIComponent("[\"name\",\"address\"]")`.
-By default, all attributes specified in `attributesToIndex` settings are used to search.
+By default, all attributes specified in the `attributesToIndex` settings are used to search.
- * **removeStopWords**: Remove stop words from query before executing it.
+ * **removeStopWords**: Remove the stop words from query before executing it.
 Defaults to false.
-Contains stop words for 41 languages (Arabic, Armenian, Basque, Bengali, Brazilian, Bulgarian, Catalan, Chinese, Czech, Danish, Dutch, English, Finnish, French, Galician, German, Greek, Hindi, Hungarian, Indonesian, Irish, Italian, Japanese, Korean, Kurdish, Latvian, Lithuanian, Marathi, Norwegian, Persian, Polish, Portugese, Romanian, Russian, Slovak, Spanish, Swedish, Thai, Turkish, Ukranian, Urdu).
+Contains a list of stop words from 41 languages (Arabic, Armenian, Basque, Bengali, Brazilian, Bulgarian, Catalan, Chinese, Czech, Danish, Dutch, English, Finnish, French, Galician, German, Greek, Hindi, Hungarian, Indonesian, Irish, Italian, Japanese, Korean, Kurdish, Latvian, Lithuanian, Marathi, Norwegian, Persian, Polish, Portugese, Romanian, Russian, Slovak, Spanish, Swedish, Thai, Turkish, Ukranian, Urdu).
+In most use-cases, we don't recommend enabling this option.
  * **advancedSyntax**: Enables the advanced query syntax.
 Defaults to 0 (false).
     * **Phrase query**: A phrase query defines a particular sequence of terms.
 A phrase query is built by Algolia's query parser for words surrounded by `"`.
 For example, `"search engine"` will retrieve records having `search` next to `engine` only.
 Typo tolerance is _disabled_ on phrase queries.
     * **Prohibit operator**: The prohibit operator excludes records that contain the term after the `-` symbol.
 For example, `search -engine` will retrieve records containing `search` but not `engine`.